spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 Send this multisig info to all other participants, then use finalize_multisig <info1> [<info2>...] with others' multisig info
 ```

-With 2/3 there's an additional step to be done here.
-The new `Multisig...arg` info must be passed to ALL other participants (persons 2 & 3).
+With any M of N schemes there's an additional step to be done here.
+The new `Multisig...arg` info that was just outputted must be passed to ALL other participants (For person 1 they must send it to persons 2 & 3 ... all the way up to person N).

-Persons 2 & 3 do the same as above and send the info to other 2 parties.
+Persons N sends the new output to all other persons.

 ### Step 3 - Finalize Multisig

 Here we do one last command to make the wallet ready for receiving.
 It requires the 2nd batch of `Multisig…....arg` strings received from other parties.

-**Person 1** will run the command:
+**Person N** will run the command:

 ```
 finalize_multisig MultisigxV1Vg1tsRLurvAc5aSA9Hd9God3MQhijCFoE1rPDFzx7ufwhs28u6jmEhy7ktZbUEGfRtTuFjjKzJYb61fnFwnysBBnfYm4xJWcJ4qM4khSb2KkyAKDuT39pTvdmemhojNjeYCmgSQ1NZLyBj48R1tVpiGNxa7TDnGbSgLuKBq35AX6jfu5PECAcDDn22CFQbJZip7xnBbn89Szzh27xeozfxcLiqqm MultisigxV14xDZBGACz3iUh2aVKGE5q5VzcvJdg2qCvZECgUWCdy5QNXsUtCgFMXPa7FyNKVy2AnUg3ePEnKqWkgKVvA81axTSfYm4xJWcJ4qM4khSb2KkyAKDuT39pTvdmemhojNjeYCmCNaRSsDEcemLLL8wCvzsy5R6hhkhWLYkD9vhZwprSFFKMZ7tfRko2VfMBoKQhB7PKXbf1npk2xceVKu2y7kExywb
 ```

 Unfortunately the wallet will not display an output at this point.
 There's no indication that the process was successfully completed (for now).
-All 3 persons do the same, and all 3 wallets will show the same address after this step.
+All N persons do the same, and all N wallets will show the same address after this step.

 Now each person run the command: